 This is complex markup - overly complex for the simple display it's rendering.
 We see common formatting rules, like applying the dollar sign to decimal values.
 There's that very suspicious name formatting (2) that will clearly look wrong if there's a missing middle name.
 We are manually and repeatedly applying encoding rules (3).

 When the page is actually displayed, there's not only the danger of the screen not looking right, but it may not render at all.
 What if the ShippingAddress is null?
-We'll see a nastly null reference exception in the yellow screen of death that accompanies major ASP.NET errors.
+We'll see a nasty null reference exception in the yellow screen of death that accompanies major ASP.NET errors.
 All these problems are caused by the view directly depending on the domain model, by the user interface knowing too much about the core logic of the software.

 We know, from our examples in Chapter 2 and the previous section, that in most scenarios it's best to design a custom model for consumption by the view.
 Translating from the domain model - projecting it - to the presentation model is a straightforward programming task.
 Take the value from the source object and copy it to the right place on the destination object.
 Mix in some carefully applied formatting and flattening code, and our projection is complete.
 We can easily test this logic.
 An example of a hand-rolled mapper is shown in listing 18.4.